-The important and necessary things are not here, and are not things, but is Christ Jesus.
+The important and necessary things are not here, cannot be found in this world, and are not things, but is Christ Jesus.

 6. It is Pride

-Many people are very proud of their tattoos.
+People are usually very proud of their tattoos.

 There are many things wrong with pride, the most important is that pride separates anyone from God.

 Through pride we seek our own ways, instead of the ways of God.
 Through pride we place trust in ourselves, instead of trusting in God.

 Pride hardens our hearts and deceives our minds into believing we know things better than God.
 (Mark 7:21-23)

 Pride has nothing to do with God, pride is from the devil himself (1 Timothy 3:6).